-Marcus was listening in to the feed.
-He was shocked to recognize the language.
-It was Greek of all things.
-And not even Modern Greek.
-It was Ancient Greek.
-He was probably one of only a handful of humans in space which could speak the language – thanks to a complete lack of night life on Arisia Colony where he had grown up.
+Marcus was listening in to the feed, shocked to recognize the language as Greek of all things.
+And It wasn't even Modern Greek; it was Ancient Greek.
+He was probably one of only a handful of humans in space which could understand the language, thanks to a complete lack of night life on Arisia Colony where he had grown up.

 "Open up a channel."
 The Minbari moved some controls and then nodded.

 "This is White Star 27 to the small fighter which is before us.
 We apologize if this small ship was one of yours.
-We did not intend to destroy it – it was an accident."
+We did not intend to destroy it; that was unintended."

 Kara's eyes widened in shock.
 "Galactica!
 They are calling me.
 I hope you heard that!
 What do I do?"

 Marcus' eyes widened.
 He had never heard of these people.
 "This is Ranger Marcus Cole of the Anla'shok.
-I have never heard of a Battlestar.
 I read the life sign on your fighter as human.
+I am unfamiliar with what a Battlestar is.
 When you say Colonial, what colony are you speaking of?"

 "The Twelve Colonies of Kobol.
-I assume you know of Kobol.
-And I assume you are human as well?"
+I assume you are human as well and know of Kobol?"